Mary Institute and St. Louis Country Day School: History

 William Greenleaf Eliot, founder and chancellor of Washington University in St. Louis, established predecessor institutions to MICDS in the 1850s as part of the university.
 A boys' school, Smith Academy, was founded in 1854.

 A sister school for girls, Mary Institute, was founded in 1859 and was named for Eliot's late daughter Mary Rhodes Eliot, who had died at 17.
 In its early years, Mary Institute moved twice within the city of St. Louis; its third building, at the corner of Lake and Waterman, is now New City School.

+In 1866, musical educator Kate J. Brainard became a lead professor at the Mary Institute and trained hundreds of girls.
 Smith Academy closed in June 1917, in part due to the proliferation of private elementary schools and public secondary schools in the area.
 Three months later, St. Louis Country Day School opened in northwestern St. Louis County.
 Inspired by the Country Day School movement nationally, it was not related to Smith, although a number of former Smith students enrolled that first year.
 St. Louis Country Day School's campus was in a bucolic setting reached by electric streetcar, far removed from the noise and grit of the city.

 Mary Institute moved to its Ladue campus in 1931 and became independent of Washington University in 1949.
 The Mary Institute building contains a three-figure bronze sculpture by Cyrus Dallin: Alma Mater, honoring schoolmaster Edmund Hamilton Sears and donated by Eliza Northrop McMillan.
 By the 1950s, the tranquility of the Country Day campus was disrupted by the growth of the adjacent Lambert–Saint Louis International Airport.
 St. Louis Country Day School moved to a new campus next to Mary Institute in Ladue in 1958, and eventually sold its old campus to the airport.
 Eliot's grandson, Nobel Prize laureate T. S. Eliot, who attended Mary Institute's kindergarten and Smith Academy, spoke at Mary Institute's centennial in 1959.

 In the 1970s, Mary Institute and Country Day began expanding their long-existing connections, including theatrical cooperation, into academic coordination.
 This would culminate in the schools' 1992 merger.

 St. Louis Country Day headmaster John Johnson, who coordinated the merger, became head of the combined schools.
 The school observed its sesquicentennial during a celebration that ran from May 11, 2009, to May 11, 2010.

-In 2013, MICDS opened a STEM building on the Upper School campus that contained classrooms, an auditorium, a hearth room, and student commons.
-The space also contains conference rooms, a faculty office space and work center, a robotics garage, and a science lab for independent research.
-The building is certified as LEED Platinum.